fastapi/sqlmodel/docs/advanced/uuid.md

 ### Prerequisites

-Ensure you have the following installed:
+Ensure you have the correct version of SQLModel:

-- Python 3.7+
-- SQLAlchemy 2.0+
 - SQLModel 0.0.20+

 ### Adding UUID Support